Ritik08/nodeapp/README.md

 INSTALLATION:-

 1. Download the nodeapp.
+2. Put your apikey.json into the folder.
-2. Run command "npm install"
+3. Run command "npm install"
-3. Run command "node index"
+4. Run command "node index"
-4. Open the browser with the localhost:3333
+5. Open the browser with the localhost:3333

 UI change: